 Employees will be trained through a "task-process."
-They will begin by doing all of the different tasks in the cultivation or manufacturing process and once an employee is adequately trained in every task of the process, the Master Grower or Manufacturer will train the employee on how every task of the process affects the other, and provide the employee with adequate knowledge and feedback.
+They will begin by doing all of the different tasks in the manufacturing process and once an employee is adequately trained in every task of the manufacturing process, the Master Extractor will train the employee on how every task of the process affects the other, and provide the employee with adequate knowledge and feedback to be able to manufacture medical marijuana in accordance with Good Manufacturing Practices.
 This training will provide employees with adequate experience and a career path in the medical marijuana industry.

-Moreover, it allows us to have a built-in process that allows for advancement: starting the the task training they will learn every part of the cultivation process and eventually will be able to manage an entire workflow or facility.
+Moreover, it allows us to have a built in process that allows for advancement: starting the the task training they will learn every part of the manufacturing process and eventually will be able to manage an entire workflow or facility.